lunatech-3d/phoenix-db/docs/source/README_source_link.md

 2. A popup window shows all existing links and a form to add a new one.
 3. Use the **Add Source** button next to the dropdown to create a new Source on the fly.
 4. Double‑click an entry in the list (or use the **Edit** button) to load it for editing.
 Use **Delete** to remove a link.
+5. Right‑click any field in the popup to Cut, Copy or Paste text.

 The popup is implemented in `app/source/source_link_editor.py` and is launched from `context_menu.py`.